piedrro/DeepGapSeq/README.md

 # DeepGapSeq

 A **developmental** smFRET analysis package, including deeplearning for gap state identification.
-Includes embedded a modified version ebFRET (MATLAB).
+Includes an embedded modified version ebFRET (MATLAB).
 Deep Learning and trace generation modules Inspired by DeepLASI and DeepFRET.

 ## Installing DeepGapSeq From GitHub